 We like to think the Congregational Church of Brookfield (CCB) is a friendly, active, music-filled place graced with humor, warmth, and acceptance.
 As we like to say: “No matter who you are, or where you are on life's journey, you are welcome here.”
 We are an “Open and Affirming” congregation of the United Church of Christ (UCC).
 To find out more about the United Church of Christ, please visit www.ucc.org.

 No!
 We welcome all guests.
 If you are “shopping” for a church, please come to a few services to see if we might be the right home for you.
 At every service you will find a welcome table with information and resources for our guests.

-All children are welcome to join in the first part of the service most Sundays.
-They get to enjoy a special “Time for Children” sermon before being dismissed for Sunday school.
-We have one Sunday School class for pre-k to 6th grade at the 8:30 service and multiple age-graded classes up to 8th grade at the 10:30 service.
+All children are welcome to join in the first part of the service.
+We have a special “Time for Children” sermon before children leave for Sunday school.
+We offer multiple age-graded classes up through 6th grade at the 10:30 service.
 We have Confirmation classes for our 9th graders, who are invited to join the congregation as full members each spring.

 Our Sunday school is a fun experience, and even kids visiting from out of town for the day or coming for the first time are welcome to attend.
 The material is taught in such a way that no child will feel as though they are “behind” any time they attend.